nyxsr/gg-tokopedia-play-repl-be/readme.md

 5. You can access the server now with terminal using _curl_, [Postman](https://postman.com), [Insomnia](https://insomnia.rest), etc

 Congratulations! 🎉🎉🎉

+## Features
+- Users can add videos into our app
+- Realtime Comment Chatbox powered by [Socket.IO](https://socket.io/)
+- Well-Structured Form of Response and Consistency
+- Easy to Maintain Project

 ## Database Structure 🦴